How to Make a DIY Cascading Bridal Bouquet

 Now that your leaves are ready, let’s bring in the star of the show - your flowers.

 Be mindful of where you place the orchids, as their cascade will form the main shape of the bouquet.
 Think about where you’d like them to fall as you walk down the aisle or pose for photos.
-We placed our orchids near the bottom of the bouquet and offset to the side for visual interest.
+We placed our orchids near the bottom of the bouquet and offset them to the side for visual interest.

 Step 3: Accessorize